Spreadsheets are error-prone and pose problems for modern Life Sciences companies

-Poorly structured spreadsheets are also more prone to errors, can increase audit costs and cause these other issues:
+Poorly structured spreadsheets are also more error-prone, can increase the duration and cost of audits, and cause other issues:

 If you use spreadsheets for employee training purposes, you’ll still need other applications to organize information for better efficiency and effectiveness.
-Having updated training management practices is so important in this field because it impacts compliance, quality, health and safety.
-Trying to send out instructions, view courses on a calendar, track attendance, record scores and provide reminders on a spreadsheet is next to impossible without some additional process to help all these requirements get organized in a more convenient way.
+Having an updated training management process is critical because it impacts compliance, quality, health, and safety.
+Trying to send out instructions, view courses on a calendar, track attendance, record scores, and provide training reminders on a spreadsheet is next to impossible without additional applications.

-Spreadsheets are great for storing information, but can't handle lots of processes or workflows at the same time.
-If you try, you'll get an "Excel cannot complete this task with available resources error".
+Spreadsheets are great for storing information, up to a point.
+Once you start running lots of processes or workflows at the same time, you'll hit a threshold and receive an "Excel cannot complete this task with available resources error" message.
 When this happens, Microsoft advises choosing less data or closing other applications.
 Serious problems can also occur as an Excel file grows and more people get involved.
-You start out with one or two small spreadsheets, and then before you know it, there are dozens and sometimes hundreds more.
+Before you know it, what began with one or two small spreadsheets can turn into dozens or hundreds more.
 What if you need to access information on the go?
-Or, what if you and a colleague both update information at the same time?
-This can cause added stress and additional work.
+What if you and a colleague both update information at the same time?
+The potential for added stress and work just got higher.

-There have also been numerous articles warning of the dangers of these spreadsheet errors.
-A cut-and-paste error in a spreadsheet cost TransAlta, a Canadian power generation company, $24 million in overpayments.
-A $2.6 billion error occurred when another company left out a negative sign turning a $1.3 billion loss into a $1.3 billion gain.
+Spreadsheet errors can have expensive consequences.
+A cut-and-paste error cost TransAlta, a Canadian power generation company, $24 million in overpayments.
+Another spreadsheet error cost J.P.
+Morgan $6.2 billion.
 And Barclays, a British multinational banking and financial services company, was legally bound to buy millions of dollars of assets from a bankrupt company because of an error that occurred when someone converted a spreadsheet to a PDF file.